AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 ### Set up the Order Sync service

-With the developer credentials entered, you then set up the order sync service.
+After you enter developer credentials you can set up the order sync service.
 The order sync service uses the [Message Queue Framework](https://developer.adobe.com/commerce/php/development/components/message-queues/) and RabbitMQ.
-After you complete these steps, order status data can sync to SaaS, which is required before it can be sent to Experience Platform.
+After you complete these steps, order status data can sync to SaaS, which is required before it is sent to Experience Platform.

 1. [Enable](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/service/rabbitmq.html) RabbitMQ.

     >[!NOTE]
     >
-    >If you are using Commerce version 2.4.7 or later, RabbitMQ is already set up.
-You will, however, must enable consumers.
+    >RabbitMQ is already set up for Commerce versions 2.4.7 and newer, but you must enable consumers.

 1. Enable message queue consumers by cron job in `.magento.env.yaml` using `CRON_CONSUMERS_RUNNER` environment variable.